Tapped Trail Badge

 Silver Horse Coffee

-Start your morning right at Silver Horse Coffee, a coffee shop tucked into the trails of the Laurel Highlands.
+Start your morning right at Silver Horse Coffee, a coffee shop in Donegal tucked into the trails of the Laurel Highlands.
 You’ll have ample options to get energized, including burritos, pastries, jerky, protein bars, and a variety of specialty coffee and tea drinks.
-Definitely try their maple latté, which is made with local maple syrup, to get a taste of what lies ahead on your maple-packed itinerary.
+They’re committed to supporting other local businesses with locally sourced maple syrup and other treats available in their retail store and maple-infused menu items during maple season for a taste of what lies ahead on your maple-packed itinerary.

 Somerset Historical Center